Exporting to Germany

 Packaging and labelling

 Packaging has a strong influence on German consumers and informs how they choose products.
-It’s worth doing research to check that your packaging is to German tastes.
+It is important to check that your packaging is to German tastes.
+Please also see the German Packaging Act for guidance.

 EU standards apply to packaging.
-For more information see the EU trade helpdesk.
+For more information see the 'Check how to export goods' guidance.

 Labelling should be translated into German.
 Certain products, such as food and textiles, have specific labelling requirements.